Hardware and software requirements for XClarity One virtual machine

 Lenovo XClarity One uses an internal identity-management system to authenticate local users.
 You can choose to set up federation using your company’s existing identity provider (IDP) to provide seamless access to the XClarity One portal using corporate credentials without the need for additional user-account creation or management, while maintaining strong identity and access management practices.

-You can configure XClarity One portal to use a federation IDP that supports OIDC/OAuth and SAML protocols.
-The following IDPs are supported.
-If your identity provider is not listed, open a service ticket using the Submit an eTicket webpage.
+You can configure XClarity One portal to use a federation IDP that supports OIDC/OAuth, SAML, and LDAP protocols.
+If your identity provider is not currently supported, open a service ticket using the Submit an eTicket webpage.

 Manageable resources

-XClarity One can support an unlimited number of resource managers that collectively manage a maximum of total devices.
+XClarity One can support an unlimited number of hubs that collectively manage a maximum of total devices.

-XClarity One manages and monitors devices that are under management by XClarity Management Hub 2.0 Each XClarity Management Hub 2.0 instance can manage up to devices.
+XClarity One manages and monitors devices that are under management by XClarity One Hub Each XClarity One Hub instance can manage up to devices.

-You can find a complete list of supported devices and options (such as I/O, DIMM, and storage adapters), minimum required firmware levels, and limitations considerations from the XClarity Management Hub 2.0 Support for Servers webpage.
+You can find a complete list of supported devices and options (such as I/O, DIMM, and storage adapters), minimum required firmware levels, and limitations considerations from the XClarity One Hub Support for Servers webpage.

 For general information about hardware configurations and options for a specific device, see the Lenovo Server Proven webpage.